sdownin/prcrawler/README.md

 ## Collecting Press Releases

-Run a batch of simultaneous asynchronous crawlers for all files in the `./data/` directory by executing `prcrawler` from the command line:
+Options for executing a batch of simultaneous asynchronous `prcrawler`s from the command line.

+Run all files in the `./data/` directory:

 `$ python run_industry_crawler.py`

-Run a a batch of simultaneous asynchronous `prcrawler`s for specific files in `./data/` with the optional files argument `-f`:
+Run specific files in `./data/` with the optional files argument `-f` (or `--files`):

-`$ python run_industry_crawler.py -f industry1.csv industry2.csv industry3.csv`
+`$ python run_industry_crawler.py -f datafile1.csv datafile2.csv datafile3.csv`

+`$ python run_industry_crawler.py --files datafile1.csv datafile2.csv datafile3.csv`

+## Logs and Debugging

 Log files for each run are written in `./logs/`.